Homemade Vanilla Bean Ice Cream

 Ingredients needed:

-• Dairy – Both heavy cream and whole milk is needed.
+- Dairy – Both heavy cream and whole milk is needed.

-• Eggs – I used five egg yolks for this recipe.
+- Eggs – I used five egg yolks for this recipe.

-• Sugar – Just a cup of granulated sugar.
+- Sugar – Just a cup of granulated sugar.

-• Vanilla Beans – I used two vanilla beans for this ice cream.
+- Vanilla Beans – I used two vanilla beans for this ice cream.
 THIS is the key ingredient!

-• Salt – Just a pinch of kosher salt.
+- Salt – Just a pinch of kosher salt.

 How to prepare vanilla beans

 Preparing a vanilla bean is simple.
 Use a sharp knife to slice the bean in half lengthwise, while leaving the underside intact.
-Then scrape the seeds out and combine them into the recipe’s other ingredients.
+Then scrape the seeds out and combine them with the recipe’s other ingredients.
 The outer pod can be used to infuse the vanilla flavor even more, as I did with this ice cream recipe.

 You can also use whole beans to make your own vanilla extract or vanilla paste.
 This process takes at least a couple of months, as they need time for the flavor to infuse.